mmikowski/powercss/README.md

 We were careful to change as little of the existing CSS work-flow as possible.
-If you are comfortable with using static CSS, this should be pretty familiar.
+If we are comfortable with using static CSS, this should be pretty familiar.

-Also, keep in mind that **PowerCSS will never change your data.** This means if you provide an array or object as an argument to a PowerCSS call, it is **copied** and you can reuse your array or object without fear of it being modified by PowerCSS at some later time.
+Also, keep in mind that **PowerCSS never changes our data.** This means if we provide an array or object as an argument to a PowerCSS call, it is **copied** and we can reuse it *without fear of it being modified by PowerCSS at some later time*.

+For the inverse reason, **PowerCSS does not return internal data structures**.
+We can instead use the `pcss._getAssetJson_()` and `pcss._getMixinJson_()` methods to get snapshots of the data for debugging purposes.
+We do avoid using these methods for production as they can be expensive.

 ### 1. Create `pcss._example001_.html` file
 Let's create an HTML file named `pcss._example001_.html` to illustrate